To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Looking for the best mattress for a good night’s sleep?
 These are our tested favourites

 The best mattress isn’t going to be the one that feels good when you try it for a few minutes.
-It takes time to adjust, and it’ll likely feel different after some time.
-This makes the prospect of buying a new mattress daunting.
+It takes time to adjust, and it’ll likely feel different after you’ve spent a month, or even a year, sleeping on it.
+Trialling a mattress for a sustained period is vital, something most manufacturers have realised – that’s why you get such a long grace period after you purchase a new mattress.

 No time to read our mini reviews?
 Check out our at-a-glance list for a quick snapshot of our top picks.
-Alternatively, scroll down for our buying guide if you need more information.
+Alternatively, jump to our buying guide if you need more information.
 We also explain how we test the mattresses that have ended up on our roundup.

 Featured deal